Dayold chicks

 Day old chicks need special care

-Looking after day-old chicks is a rewarding experience for everyone, no matter their age.
+Looking after day-old chicken chicks is a rewarding experience for everyone, no matter their age.
 However, there are some things that needs to be in place before you contemplate looking after dayold chicks in your home.

 The list below is considerations that need to be addressed BEFORE embarking on this exciting adventure.